Original Date: 6/11/1992 * Last Revision Effective: 8/4/2020

 With the exception of carpool permits, parking permits are not transferable between individuals.
 Permits may be moved between vehicles to which the permit is registered.
 If a vehicle is sold or traded, a replacement permit will be issued to the permit holder.

-Lost, stolen or destroyed permits may be reissued through an appeal as authorized by the director of public safety for a $20 fee.
+Lost, stolen or destroyed permits may be reissued through an appeal as authorized by the director of public safety.

-- Parking permit fees will be refunded at 100% less $5 when the appeal is received by the fifth instructional day of the quarter.
+- Parking permit fees will be refunded at 100 percent less $5 when the appeal is received by the fifth instructional day of the quarter.

-- Parking permit fees will be refunded at 50% when the permit is received the sixth instructional day through the twentieth calendar day of the quarter.
+- Parking permit fees will be refunded at 50 percent when the permit is received by the sixth instructional day through the twentieth calendar day of the quarter.

 - Parking permit fees will not be refunded after the twentieth calendar day of the quarter.

-Parking permits are the property of the college and may be revoked by the vice president of administrative services or his/her designee for any of the following reasons:
+Parking permits are the property of the college and may be revoked by the VP AS or their designee for any of the following reasons:

-- when the purpose for which the permit was issued no longer exists;
+- the purpose for which the permit was issued no longer exists;

-- when a permit is used by an unauthorized individual;
+- a permit is used by an unauthorized individual;

 - falsification on a parking permit application;